-Families are encouraged to participate in monthly family deployed events, which include bowling parties, skating and pool parties.
+Families are encouraged to participate in monthly family deployed events.
 These events are free to deployed family members.

 Each unit has a key spouse.
 Key spouses are informal liaisons between unit spouses and leadership.
 They are trained volunteers that provide a vital link to families during deployments.
 Contact your unit or the M&FRC to get contact information for your squadron.

 Car Care Because We Care provides a voucher for a free oil change, oil filter change and safety inspection of the family vehicle.
 This program is designed to aid the military member in focusing on the mission by supporting his or her family.
 The program is paid for by the Air Force Aid Society.

 Give Parents a Break offers several hours of free child care a month at base facilities, enabling the parent left behind to take a break from the children – or for the children to take a break from the parent.
 This is an opportunity for everyone to recharge and refocus.
 The program is paid for by the AFAS.